 The objective of Citrus Research is to conduct research to understand consumer behavior, product attributes and benefits, and to explore health and wellness benefits of Florida Citrus.
 Economic research provides valuable information to the industry.
 The results of this research will be used in future public relations and marketing programs.
-The Citrus Research group also oversees the development of new citrus varieties which will meet consumer preferences and be resistant to diseases, such as greening.
+Scientific Research includes funding observational and clinical studies to investigate the nutritional and health benefits of Florida Citrus.